The deadline to apply for a Fall 2018 CBS Circle Guide paid facilitator position is Saturday, September 8 at 11:59 p.m.

 - Organize and facilitate group meetings

-- Catalyst and Curiosity Circle Guides will collaborate with their Circle participants to choose a consistent weekly or every other week meeting day and time (minimum of one hour long)
+- Circle Guides will collaborate with the participants in their Circle to choose a consistent weekly or every other week meeting day and time (minimum of one hour long)

 - Develop agendas for group meetings in consultation with program administrators